Hydrogen Iodide Decomposes According To The Equation

 • Is hydrogen iodide decomposition dangerous?

 Yes, it can be dangerous due to the release of toxic iodine vapors.
-Proper safety measures are essential Not complicated — just consistent..
+Proper safety measures are essential Simple, but easy to overlook.
+That's the whole idea..

 • Can hydrogen iodide decomposition be used in medicine?